-A shaped facing is used to finish raw edges of a garment at neck, armholes, and other front and back openings.
+A shaped facing is used to finish raw edges of a garment at the neck, armholes, and other front and back openings.
 This kind of facing is usually shaped to match the shape of the edge to be finished.

-It generally consists of several sections that are sewn together and is cut out (using a pattern) to the same shape as the edge it’s supposed to finish.
+It generally consists of several sections that are sewn together and cut out (using a pattern) to the same shape as the edge it’s supposed to finish.
 After the facing is attached to the garment, it’s turned to the inside and should not be visible on the outside.

 I used the shaped facing to finish the neckline of my silk robe which I made without a pattern.
 Let me show you how to sew the shaped facing.
 It’s really a very easy part of garment sewing and you can do it without any problem after reading (and watching) this sewing tutorial.

 ✅ Related tutorial: How to make a robe without a pattern from pure silk fabric

 Note: Some of the links on this page are affiliate links.
 This means I will receive a commission if you order a product through one of my links.
 I only recommend products I believe in and use myself.